- What is card counting

 For bets from 1 to 5 units, you must have a bankroll worth at least hundreds.
 Never play using someone else’s money.
 Blackjack is like a swing, so you have to count with a series of defeats.
 And always remember.
 A high-quality player who counts cards will win in the long run.

-Professional counting: numeric card values
+Professional counting in blackjack: numeric card values

 Cards are counted in a much more accurate and more sophisticated way compared to simple counting.
 Here’s how: